owentechnologist/PyQuiz/README.md

 ## Hint: If you want to create your own Quiz, you can ask ChatGPt the following prompt:
 ```
-Using the following as an example, generate a <20> question file regarding global geography
+Using the following as an example, generate a <20> question file regarding global geography without any numeric reference at the beginning.
 ```